Bolo101/Blockchain/ultimateLearning/zkFundamentals/notes.md

 - Soundness : it must be practically impossible for a dishonest prover to convince an honest verifier with an invalid witness

 - Zero-Knowledge : the verifier must learn nothing other than the provers knowledge of a witness to the statement

+## Create a ZKP

+- Front-End : Arithmetization & contraint system written in a language like Noir in ACIR.
+Code is compiled to generate the witness

+- Back-End : Proof generation using the ACIR and create a proof of execution.
+It demonstrates knowledge of the correct solution to the circuit without revealing the secret.
+The verifier checks the proof against to prover as a verification